mikepk/botocore/docs/source/reference/services/appstream.rst

     :type DisplayName: string
     :param DisplayName:

-      The fleet name displayed to end users.
+      The fleet name for display.